 Another way to automate hospital workflow is to use a HIPAA-compliant fax solution like iFax.
 Our fax service supports integration, making it easier to send and receive secure faxes directly from an EHR or EMR platform.

 Automation in hospitals offers a lot of benefits and advantages.
 For doctors and hospital staff, automation helps simplify the way they work.
 It also improves the way they provide care and deliver results.
 For patients, automation means getting the proper care and treatment.
 It also helps improve patient participation.
 When patients feel more involved in their treatment course, they’re more likely to adhere to treatment and come back for a follow-up appointment.

-Are you in need of a secure and HIPAA-compliant online faxing solution?
+Are you in need of a secure and HIPAA-compliant medical faxing solution?
 Try iFax.
 Our faxing service offers a dependable solution for automating document workflows.
 With iFax, you can send and receive faxes using any device.
 You can even send faxes using your existing software or cloud-based application.
 Click here to learn more about how iFax works.